sinewalker/sinewalker.github.io/blog/4-bit-rules-of-computing-part-0.md

 The DRY Principle is pretty fundamental, and I believe most people come to this conclusion themselves independently.
-For me, it was when I started to program on the BBC Micro in BBC BASIC (which, unlike the Locomotive BASIC, *does* have functions and named procedures), and I started to make utility functions for my code.
-I also started to write programs using line-number blocks so that utility functions could be `CHAIN MERGE`d (CPC) or `*LOAD`ed (BBC) from different `.BAS` files without clobbering each other, and I could have commonly used routines **and only write them once** (kids today, with Python modules and name spaces don't know how good they have it).
+For me, it was when I started to program on the BBC Micro in high school, using BBC BASIC (which, unlike the Locomotive BASIC, *does* have functions and also named procedures), and I started to make utility functions for my code.
+I also started to write programs using line-number blocks so that utility functions could be `CHAIN MERGE`d (CPC) or `*LOAD`ed (BBC) from different `.BAS` files without clobbering each other, and I could start to collect a *library* of commonly used routines **and only write them once** (kids today, with Python modules and name spaces don't know how good they have it).

 In a nut-shell,